ANUSF/ADAUsers/doc/whitepaper.md

 The OpenID protocol (<http://openid.net/>) is used to authenticate users and provide a single-sign-on mechanism, with the UMS acting as an OpenID provider, and client ADA services (CMS, Adapt, etc.) acting as consumers.

-#### Registration and account management
+#### Registration, account management and access requests

-On sign-on, the UMS offers options for users to register or edit their personal details via a web interface with standardised URLs.
+On sign-on, the UMS offers options for users to register or edit their personal details a web interface with standardised URLs.
+Request forms to be submitted by users requesting specific access rights are also handled by the UMS.

 #### Authorisation